How do inspections work if no plan set is submitted?

 --

-The most significant departure from traditional inspections is that inspectors do not verify information using a plan set or physical line diagram.
-SolarAPP+ collects all the same information that would be shown in a graphical plan, and inspecting a PV system is similar to regular building and electrical inspections.
-All the normal rules for main panels and common electrical practices apply.
+The most significant departure from traditional inspections is that inspectors do not verify information using a site plan or single line diagram.
+SolarAPP+ collects all the same information that would be shown in a graphical plan and presents that information in a consistent manner for all participating contractors.
+Inspecting the system is identical to regular building and electrical inspections.
+All the normal rules for code compliant installations apply.

 Important Note: Download/Print the Most Current Checklist

 Before you begin the inspection, confirm that you are using the most current version of the checklist.
-An installer could correct an installation mistake before the inspection and update the permit.
-Some items on the checklist as a result.
-If you forget to confirm the version before you start, and changes have been made, you could waste time referencing a checklist that is no longer current and doesn't reflect the approved installation.
+An installer could correct an installation mistake prior to the inspection and update the permit virtually through the AHJ portal.
+Some items on the checklist presented may differ as a result.
+Scan the QR code in the lower left hand corner of the Inspection checklist to verify the current revision.

 Conducting the Inspection